dankamongmen/scblockchain/doc/block-format.md

-Transaction type 0x0005, followed by a 16-bit signature length, followed by the 256-bit hash and 32-bit index of the requesting consortium, followed by the 16-bit signature length, followed by the signature, followed by the 256-bit hash and 32-bit index of the referenced ExternalLookup transaction, followed by the JSON-encoded payload.
+Transaction type 0x0005, followed by a 16-bit signature length, followed by the 256-bit hash and 32-bit index of the requesting consortium, followed by the signature, followed by the 256-bit hash and 32-bit index of the referenced ExternalLookup transaction, followed by the JSON-encoded payload.

 ```
  0                   1                   2                   3